UC Davis Health Medical Center

 Individual Rooms: A key to improving healing

 A key highlight of California Tower will be single-patient rooms.
 Private rooms, rather than the traditional two-bed design, are known to enhance recovery and healing, and help reduce infection transmission.
-The new tower will have approximately 400 private rooms for patients.
+The new tower will have 334 private rooms for patients.

 California Tower will add approximately one million square feet of space.
 It will include new operating rooms, an imaging center, and new facilities for existing pharmacy and burn care units.